GitHubDragonFly/HTML_CSS_JS_Flask/README.md

    - this seems to work fine when using URL (see the screenshot) so try using it for fetching files both locally and from the Internet
    - this should work fine for browsing local files which are either in binary or embedded format (try loading some `.ktx2` or `JPG/PNG/BMP` texture file along just to see if and how it changes the object's appearance)
    - you can also open `.drc` file types either alone or together with some texture file
+ - KTX2 support was also added to the DAE Viewer

 Additional Notes:
  - GLTF and Collada DAE viewers are set to use Orbit Controls which made the code and GUI slightly simpler (see the screenshot)